 Your children may need help to name their feelings, to understand them and to talk about them.

 This can help them to reconnect the person who has gone and to know that it’s ok to talk about them.
-It can help to spend time connecting with wider family and friends – even while this needs to be through phone calls and video calls because of social distancing.
+It can help to spend time connecting with wider family and friends – even if this needs to be through phone calls and video calls because of social distancing.

 Or spend time doing something enjoyable, which they used to do with their loved one, like cuddling on the sofa to watch a programme together.

 Things like playing a game, colouring in, or home baking let your children know you are there with them.
 You don’t need to focus on the grief or try to make a conversation happen.

 Giving your children space and time will mean that they know they can share their feelings when they are ready.